 Life is a book.
 The fact that it was a short book doesn’t mean it wasn’t a good book.
 It was a very good book.

-♠ Public Library: Get a library card and sign up Libby.
-Enjoy full access to thousands of FREE physical books, ebooks and audiobooks.
+★ Public Library: A treasure trove of knowledge awaits you!
+Obtain a library card and sign up for Libby to enjoy full access to thousands of FREE physical books, ebooks, and audiobooks, including “The Undoing Project.”

 You Might Also Enjoy…